samjaninf/OFN-User-Guide---Master/basic-features/shopfront/private-shopfront.md

 ## Visible to registered customers only

-A stricter, but potentially more time consuming approach, is to let your OFN enterprise remain visible in the enterprise settings above but change the **Publicly Visible Shopfront** option \(under Enterprises-&gt; Settings-&gt; Shop Preferences\) to **Visible to Registered Customers Only**.
+A stricter, but potentially more time consuming approach, is to let your Harvest To Order enterprise remain visible in the enterprise settings above but change the **Publicly Visible Shopfront** option \(under Enterprises-&gt; Settings-&gt; Shop Preferences\) to **Visible to Registered Customers Only**.

 ![](../../.gitbook/assets/registered-customers-only.png)

-Whilst your enterprise will be visible in a search of the OFN platform, your customers would need to log into their OFN account in order to view your shop front and the products on offer.
-Other registered OFN shoppers, who are not on your customer list, will not be able to see your shop front once logged into their OFN accounts.
+Whilst your enterprise will be visible in a search of the Harvest To Order platform, your customers would need to log into their Harvest To Order account in order to view your shop front and the products on offer.
+Other registered Harvest To Order shoppers, who are not on your customer list, will not be able to see your shop front once logged into their Harvest To Order accounts.

 You'll need to maintain your [**Customer** ](customer-management-and-conditional-displays-prices/customers.md)list and manually add all new customers, before they can place their first order.